|

 Famicom version looks similar in color to the Arcade, but washed out compared

 to the PC Engine version.
+The

 Super Famicom port is the most consistent overall with it's pros never